cincospenguinos/We-reGoingHomePrototype/README.md

 These are important notes about the project that **MUST NEVER BE DELETED:**

-* Rooms in `TopDownScene` must always have a single tile of padding on the left, one on the right, and two on the top
+* Rooms in `TopDownScene` must always have a single tile of padding on the left, one on the right, and three on the top

 ## The Story